Austin Prenuptial Agreement Lawyers

 Marriage is a legal partnership.
 And like other partnerships, soon-to-be spouses have certain expectations about what the marriage will look like.
 People grow apart, priorities change over time, parenting differences become impossible to ignore; while divorce is not something that anyone hopes to go through, sometimes it is the best option.
-However, divorce can be incredibly stressful.
-Much of this stress stems from the uncertainty around the process.
-A prenuptial agreement is one way couples can eliminate much of this uncertainty.
-At the Law Office of Jason Wright, we have extensive experience working with individuals to develop comprehensive and effective premarital agreements.
-With our help, you can get rid of the “what ifs” so you can focus on enjoying your new life together.

 What Is a Prenuptial Agreement?

 When it comes to divorce, Texas law imposes a set of default rules.
 For example, Texas is a community property state, meaning when someone files for divorce, the law will presume all property belongs equally to both spouses.
-By creating a premarital agreement, couples can devise a set of rules that works for them.
+All community property is then subject to division in the divorce.

 What Can a Texas Prenuptial Agreement Cover?